 Where Do You File a Probate Petition?

 Typically, a probate petition is filed in the county where the decedent lived when he or she died.
 A will may state where the decedent was residing when the document was created.
-If the decedent’s location was unclear at the time of death, you may be able to find the information out through other methods, like where the decedent owned a home, where the decedent registered to vote or where the decedent had a driver’s license.
+If the decedent’s location was unclear at the time of death, you may be able to find the information out through other methods, like where the decedent owned a home, where the decedent registered to vote, or where the decedent had a driver’s license.

 How Long Does Probate Take?